lbarqueira/lbarqueira.github.io/README.md

 [Adding a service worker to Jekyll](https://tosbourn.com/adding-service-worker-to-jekyll/)

+- to analyze: F12 to open Dev Tools, the service-worker.js does not change after I have changed it in githuh??

 Manually managing the cache storage via your Service Worker script can be a tedious task.
 The number of files and their names may change, so hard-coding them does not seem like a good idea.
 That’s where Workbox comes in.

 TODO: Another tutorial, but using [Workbox](https://developers.google.com/web/tools/workbox)